One boon in Ubuntu 11.04 that sits on the border called ‘bane’ is the removal of the traditional panel system ‘notification’ area.

 You should get something like: ['JavaEmbeddedFrame', 'Wine', 'Skype']

 Now if you, like me, use the Skype plugin for Pidgin you don’t need Skype’s non-mono icon disrupting your dekstop, and if you would like to see what Dropbox is doing (at least I don’t see any indicator support for now…) you can change this key with this command:

 gsettings set com.canonical.Unity.Panel systray-whitelist "['JavaEmbeddedFrame', 'Wine', 'Dropbox']"

-And voila no Skype icon but the dropbox icon is sitting in your tray after your the next login.”
+And voila: no Skype icon, but the dropbox icon is sitting in your tray after you next login.

 It’s a neat tip but one i’d urge restraint on using.
-If you white-list too many applications you’re just going to have the icon-stew the removal measure was designed to kibosh.
+If you white-list too many applications you’re just going to have the icon-stew the removal measure was designed to put the kibosh on.